Kronberg Park Multi-Use Walkway: Milwaukie, Oregon

-Phase two of the Robert Kronberg Nature Park Master Plan involved the construction of a multi-use trail connecting the Kellogg Lake Bridge to the existing crossing of McLoughlin Blvd. at River Road and the regional Trolley Trail.
-Otak provided design services for phase two, which included an elevated structure for the portion of the trail that runs through a forested area.
-Otak worked with the City to find an alignment for the elevated section, planned to be 12 feet wide, that minimized the removal of existing trees.
-It was important to select construction methods that minimized the disturbance of the natural area while the trail was built.
+The multi-phase Robert Kronberg Nature Park Master Plan involved the construction of a multi-use trail connecting the Kellogg Lake Bridge to the existing crossing of McLoughlin Blvd. at River Road and the regional Trolley Trail.
+For the portion of trail that runs through a forested area, an elevated structure was designed with an emphasis on minimizing disturbance to its natural surroundings.

 Want to talk projects?
 Contact our team leads.